A Gutzwiller trace formula for stationary space-times: Spectral Theory of

 \section{Spectral Theory of $D_Z$}

 Since the group $e^{\rmi t D_Z}$ leaves the null space of $Q$ invariant it also acts on the quotient space $\ker \Box / \ker Q$.
 It is a classical result by Naimark (\cite{N66}) that the analog of Stone's theorem about the correspondence between strongly continuous unitary one parameter groups and self-adjoint operators also holds for Krein spaces.
 Hence, the operator $D_Z$ is naturally a Krein-self-adjoint operator on the Pontryagin space $\ker \Box / \ker Q$.
 The spectral theory for Krein-self-adjoint operators in Pontryagin spaces (or more generally for definitizable Krein-self-adjoint operators in Krein spaces) is based in the existence of a spectral function with possible critical points (see e.g. \cite{L82,DR96}).
-The treatment of Krein-selfadjoint operators in Pontryagin spaces can be simplified by the observation that given any self-adjoint operator $A$ on a Pontryagin space $\mathcal{K}$ there exists a decomposition $\mathcal{K}_0 \oplus \mathcal{K}_1$ into invariant subspaces $\mathcal{K}_0$ and $K_1$ such that \begin{itemize} \item $\mathcal{K}_0$ a Pontryagin space, \item $\mathcal{K}_1$ is a Hilbert space, \item the restriction of $A$ to $\mathcal{K}_0$ is bounded and the restriction of $A$ to $\mathcal{K}_1$ is self-adjoint. \end{itemize} This decomposition is achieved by applying the spectral projectors avoiding the possible critical points (see for example \cite{LNT06}, Section 2, Subsection 5 for the detailed argument) Note that in case the operator $A$ has discrete spectrum the space $\mathcal{K}_0$ is finite dimensional. \begin{lem} Let $A$ be a Krein-selfadjoint operator in a Pontryagin space $\mathcal{K}$ and let $U(t)=e^{-\rmi A t}$ be the corresponding unitary group.
-Suppose that for each $\varphi \in C^\infty_0(\R)$ the operator
+The treatment of Krein-selfadjoint operators in Pontryagin spaces can be simplified by the observation that given any self-adjoint operator $A$ on a Pontryagin space $\mathcal{K}$ there exists a decomposition $\mathcal{K}_0 \oplus \mathcal{K}_1$ into invariant subspaces $\mathcal{K}_0$ and $K_1$ such that \begin{itemize} \item $\mathcal{K}_0$ a Pontryagin space, \item $\mathcal{K}_1$ is a Hilbert space, \item the restriction of $A$ to $\mathcal{K}_0$ is bounded and the restriction of $A$ to $\mathcal{K}_1$ is self-adjoint. \end{itemize} This decomposition is achieved by applying the spectral projectors avoiding the possible critical points (see for example \cite{LNT06}, Section 2, Subsection 5 for the detailed argument)